Skip to main content Scroll Top

 Bzu Shiferaw

-Campaign Organizer
+Campaign Manager

 Bzu is a believer that childhood should be a time composed of human connection and a natural curiosity for the world, without the heavy influence of a digital society.
 She is a passionate advocate for youth and is inspired to uplift young people to have the freedom of maintaining their own creativity and interests.
-Before joining Fairplay as the Campaign Organizer, she studied journalism and political science at Boston University.
-She has volunteered in various youth based services, like running a summer camp for kids in Belize and as a peer mentor in Boston Public Schools.
+Before becoming Fairplay’s Campaign Manager, she studied journalism and political science at Boston University.
+She has volunteered in various youth-based services, like running a summer camp for kids in Belize and as a peer mentor in Boston Public Schools.
+In her free time, she enjoys baking and creating homemade skin care products.